Anon4Now/delete_aws_resources_with_py/README.md

 - Default Route Table (\*cannot be deleted by itself -- will not prevent the deletion of VPC)
 - Default NACL (\*cannot be deleted by itself -- if the entire VPC is deleted this will also be deleted)
 - Default Security Group (\*cannot be deleted by itself -- if the entire VPC is deleted this will also be deleted)
-- Default VPC (\*cannot be deleted until all other resources are detached/deleted -- expect for those that cannot be deleted)
+- Default VPC (\*cannot be deleted until all other resources are detached/deleted -- except for those that cannot be deleted)

 ## Tool Functionality: